 - If you or a family member has been a victim of an act of terrorism occurring outside the United States you may be eligible to apply for financial reimbursement for qualifying expenses through International Terrorism Victim Expense Reimbursement Program (ITVERP).
-More information is available at:
+Contact the ITVERP Resource Center at—

 Office for Victims of Crime

 If you are a VOCA grantee and have questions about your grant, please contact your OVC program specialist directly.
 If you do not know who this is, call 202–307–5983.

 If you are a VOCA subgrantee, please contact your state VOCA administrator.
 Visit OVC’s U.S. Resource Map of Crime Victim Services & Information for contact information.

 If you have questions specific to OVC’s initiatives, grants, and programs, contact us at—

 You can also search our OVC FAQs database for answers to frequent questions on crime victim-related topics.